If you want to enter the Latin American market, exporting to Honduras could be a good starting point.

 Since the late 1980s, Honduras has experienced a remarkable turnaround that saw its imports reach USD 12 billion in 2019, led by fuels and industrial goods.
-Food products, including coffee, fruit, and seafood, dominate the country’s export list.
+In contrast, the country’s exports are dominated by food products such as coffee, fruit, and seafood.

 According to the United Nations COMTRADE database, compiled by Trading Economics, the top exports to Honduras in 2019 were: